Oscillations

 Resonance

-If we put the particular solution \(x_p\) in the motion equation we get:
+If we substitute the particular solution \(x_p\) into the equation of motion, we get:

 \[\begin{equation} x_0 [-\Omega^2 + 2i \rho \Omega + \omega_0^2]e^{i\Omega t} = \frac{F_0}{m}e^{i\Omega t} \end{equation}\]